dvdsgl/nancy-simple-heroku/README.md

 I'm a developer who uses OS X and loves how easy Heroku makes web app deployment.
-Heroku's path of least resistance is to use Rails or Node to create your web app, and while I adore CoffeeScript and have some experience writing web apps with Rails and Node, sometimes I just need to write my web app in a statically-typed language.
+Heroku's path of least resistance is to use Rails or Node to create your web app, and while I adore CoffeeScript and have some experience writing web apps with Rails and Node, sometimes I want to write my web app in a statically-typed language.

 I'm a huge fan of the Mono project, and want to run web apps on Mono, but I've always found .NET web app configuration and deployment overly complicated, especially since I don't use Windows or Visual Studio as my main development environment, and I want something 'lighter' than ASP.NET for simple web services.

 [Nancy](http://nancyfx.org/) is a Sinatra-esque DSL in C# for creating web apps, and Ben Hall created a Heroku buildpack for Mono and blogged